AnaviTechnology/anavi-docs/anavi-fume-extractor/anavi-fume-extractor.md

 It is possible that the pictures in this manual differ from the latest revision of the board.

 The product described in this document is subject to continuous development and improvements.
-All particulars of the product and its use contained in this document are given by Anavi in good faith.
+All particulars of the product and its use contained in this document are given by ANAVI in good faith.
 However all warranties implied or expressed including but not limited to implied warranties of merchantability or fitness for purpose are excluded.
 This document is intended only to assist the reader in the use of the product.
-Anavi shall not be liable for any loss or damage arising from the use of any information in this document or any error or omission in such information or any incorrect use of the product.
+ANAVI shall not be liable for any loss or damage arising from the use of any information in this document or any error or omission in such information or any incorrect use of the product.

 This evaluation board/kit is intended for use for engineering development, demonstration, or evaluation purposes only and is not considered by ANAVI to be a finished end-product fit for general consumer use.
 People handling the product must have electronics training and observe good engineering practice standards.
 As such, the goods being provided are not intended to be complete in terms of required design-, marketing-, and/or manufacturing-related protective considerations, including product safety and environmental measures typically found in end products that incorporate such semiconductor components or circuit boards.